Newt-Shadow/Anmol-S-Sahoo-Portfolio/README.md

 ## 🚀 About Me
-I'm a full stack developer am a Full Stack Web Developer with experience in HTML5, CSS, Javascript, and frameworks like React, Bootstrap, and NodeJs.
+I'm a full stack developer with experience in HTML5, CSS, Javascript, and frameworks like React, Bootstrap, and NodeJs.
 I also have experience in DSA.

 ## 🔗 Links